 Conclusion

-I hope this clarified some of the doubts you might have had about SVGs.
-My suggestion for learning how tools like these work is to simply play around with them.
-The playground by MDN is a great place for that.
+I hope this clarified some doubts about SVGs.
+My suggestion for learning how such tools work is to simply experiment.
+The MDN playground is a great place to start.